rashidkhitilow/DynamicNumber/README.md

 # DynamicNumber
-java class for performing Number operations on different accuracy mode (double mode, BigDecimal mode, BigFraction mode)
+DynamicNumber - is java class for performing Number operations on different accuracy mode (double mode, BigDecimal mode, BigFraction mode)

 DynamicNumber java class is used to perform numeric operations on different accuracies.